- 1 Top 5 Best HEPA Air Purifier Compared

 Levoit is a fairly big name in the air purification game.
 They specialize in building purifiers that stand out when it comes to overall build quality and design.
 The LV-H132 follows this same line of thinking.
 It’s super compact so you can use it anywhere you’d like, but just be aware that this small purifier is only rated for small rooms up to 86 sq. ft.

 When it comes to performance, though, the Levoit LV-H132 doesn’t hold back, despite its compact size.
 It features a 3-stage filtration process that includes a fine preliminary filter for eliminating larger particles, then a True HEPA filter for tiny particles and finally an activated carbon filter for odors and smoke.
+The best air purifiers for smoke can help your home’s air improve.
 Not many purifiers have this pre-filter stage, which is great for eliminating allergies.
 If you’re looking for a solution to your allergies, definitely consider purchasing the Levoit.

 #3 Honeywell HPA300 – Best for Large Rooms & PetsWHY WE LIKE IT: Eliminating pet dander can be difficult because of how mobile our pets often are.
 The Honeywell HPA300 doesn’t have a problem with this, though, since it can cover areas up to 456 sq. ft. without sacrificing purification performance.